dedix-7/alx-low_level_programming/0x09-static_libraries/README.md

+# Static Libraries in C
-This project os about creating static librarues in C
+This project is about creating a static li brary.
+The library is created and indexed, with an index, it is easier for the compiler to access it
+# Author
+Enox/dedix-7